-If the target population includes a large number of transient individuals (e.g., the county has an influx of migratory and seasonal agricultural workers and families during the summer months) that are not included in the dataset used for service area data (e.g., census data), adjust the service area numbers accordingly to ensure that the target population numbers are always less than or equal to the service area numbers.
-Note: The total numbers for the first four sections of this form (i.e., Race, Hispanic or Latino Ethnicity, Income as a Percent of Poverty Level, and Primary Third Party Payment Source) must match.
+If the target population includes a large number of transient individuals that are not included in the dataset used for service area data (e.g., census data), adjust the service area numbers accordingly to ensure that the target population numbers are always less than or equal to the service area numbers.

+Note: The total numbers for the first four sections of this form must match.